answebdev/twilight-zone-api-home/README.md

 ## Development

 The development of The Twilight Zone API comes in two phase: API Development and the Site Development stage.
-In the first phase, the actualy Twilight Zone API was built, deployed, and tested.
+In the first phase, the actual Twilight Zone API was built, deployed, and tested.
 In the second phase, the React site was created for the documentation of the API.
-The details are described below.
+Details of each phase are described below.

 ### Site Development